Is A Sense Of Dread A Sign Of Something More Serious?

 Some lifestyle changes may also help you manage or prevent feelings of dread or anxiousness.
 In conjunction with targeted medical or mental health care, you may try the following to reduce negative feelings associated with dread:

 • Paying attention to your physical health.
 If you know or suspect that you have a physical ailment, you may want to see a medical provider.
-Feelings of dread can be a warning sign for many serious conditions but avoid jumping to conclusions without consulting a doctor.
+Feelings of dread can be a warning sign for many serious conditions but avoid jumping to conclusions without consulting a doctor for medical advice.

 • Paying attention to your mental health.
 If you’re experiencing feelings of sadness or anxiety, you may want to speak with a mental health provider, especially if these feelings affect your daily routine.